rieckpil/progmot/content/blog/one-year-course-release.md

 ## The Technical Setup

+The benefit of this approach is that you can have as a many mispellings and just have to reiterate.

+Get some first touch points with recording video and audio on YouTube.

+For this course I did only record my screen and my voice.
+No fancy greenscreen setup.
+This can come.

-I've recored everything on an Ubuntu 20.04 and used the following tools:
+I've recorded everything on an Ubuntu 20.04 and used the following tools:

 For the microphone I was using: